Health and Wellness (HEW)

 Introduction to the general principles of disease.
 Etiology, signs, symptoms, treatment, and management of diseases that affect individual organs in the various body systems.
 Offered every semester, J Term and summer.

 HEW 295 RESEARCH EXPERIENCE IN HEALTH AND WELLNESS

 Prerequisite: Instructor permission.
 Scholarship or creative work conducted under the supervission of a faculty member.
 Offered occasionally.

 HEW 301 KINESIOLOGY: APPLIED ANATOMY AND BIOMECHANICS

 Prerequisite: Junior or Senior Status.
 Study of the skeletal, neural, and muscular systems and the biomechanical principles of human movement and their relationship to exercise, fitness, and athletic performance.
 Offered spring and summer.

 Overview of the basic vocabulary, legal concepts, liability issues, and legal concerns relevant to sport facilities management, operations, and marketing.
 Fundamentals of sports law as it pertains to sport management, marketing, facilities, resort venues, and tourism.

-HEW 305 COMMUNITY HEALTH
+HEW 305 COMMUNITY HEALTH/WELLNESS

 Prerequisite: HEW 225.
 Community health as it relates to world concerns, U.S. interests, and local community concerns.
 The interrelatedness of health care to various societal issues.
 Offered every semester.